-Preparers of EITC returns and claims for refund (whether paper and electronically filed) are expected to exercise due diligence in obtaining accurate information to determine eligibility and in computing the EITC amount correctly.
+Preparers of EITC returns and claims for refund (whether paper or electronically filed) are expected to exercise due diligence in getting accurate information to determine eligibility and in correctly computing the EITC amount.
 To meet your due diligence requirements, you must:

-- 1. complete Form 8867, Paid Preparer's Earned Income Credit Checklist, or otherwise record the information necessary to complete Form 8867 in your paper or electronic files (alternative checklist); - 2. complete the appropriate earned income credit worksheet in the instructions for Form 1040, 1040A or 1040EZ, or in Publication 596, Earned Income Credit, or otherwise record the information necessary to complete the appropriate worksheet in your paper or electronic files (alternative worksheet); - 3. have no knowledge or reason to know that any information you use in determining eligibility for, and the amount of, the EITC is incorrect; and - 4. retain a copy of Form 8867 and the appropriate worksheet (or their alternatives) for three years after the June 30th following the date the return or claim for refund was presented to the taxpayer.
+- 1. Complete Form 8867, Paid Preparer's Earned Income Credit Checklist, or otherwise record the information necessary to complete Form 8867 in your paper or electronic files (alternative checklist), - 2.
+Complete the appropriate earned income credit worksheet in the instructions for Form 1040, 1040A or 1040EZ, or in Publication 596, Earned Income Credit, or otherwise record the information necessary to complete the appropriate worksheet in your paper or electronic files (alternative worksheet), - 3.
+Have no knowledge or reason to know that any information you use in determining eligibility for, and the amount of, the EITC is incorrect, and - 4.
+Retain a copy of Form 8867 and the appropriate worksheets (or their alternatives) for three years after the June 30th following the date the return or claim for refund was presented to the taxpayer.